 The latest food safety news and announcements covering poultry, egg products, pork and animal feed recalls.
 Food is recalled when the discovery of an organism in a product may make an animal or human sick, a potential allergen is discovered, or if a product is mislabeled and allergens do not appear on the label.
 Register for free to access premium content.

-Butterball is recalling approximately 14,107 pounds of ground turkey products that may be contaminated with extraneous materials, specifically blue plastic, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced.
+Wayne Farms, LLC., a Decatur, Ala. establishment, is recalling approximately 585,030 pounds of a ready-to-eat (RTE) chicken breast fillet product that may be undercooked, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced April 29.

 Call for information for the Joint FAO/WHO Expert Meeting on Microbiological Risk Assessment

 The World Health Organization (WHO) and the Food and Agriculture Organization of the United Nations (FAO) is looking to identify experts on pre- and post-harvest control of non-typhoidal Salmonella and Campylobacter at all points along the poultry meat supply chain.